 The vast majority of turtles living in ponds are omnivores, which means that they consume both animal prey and plant matter in their diet.

-Wild turtles should be fed foods that are similar to those that they would find in their natural environment, and whatever food you do offer them should be placed in the water.
+Wild turtles should be fed foods similar to those they would find in their natural environment, and whatever food you do offer them should be placed in the water.

 On land, aquatic turtles have a difficult time digesting their meal, and if you leave it there, they will most likely bring it with them when they return to the water.

-In addition to this, you need to make sure that the food is chopped into pieces that are easily manageable, and the skins of any fruits that have skin, such as melons and grapes, need to be removed.
+In addition, you need to make sure that the food is chopped into pieces that are easily manageable and that the skins of any fruits with skin, such as melons and grapes, are removed.

 Although the diet of each species of turtle is unique, the following items are appropriate for consumption by the vast majority of freshwater turtles: